 Other things you can do that could help include:

-- masturbating a short time before you have sex
+- masturbating 1-2 hours before you have sex

 - using a condom that is specially designed to be ‘extra safe’, ‘extra strong’ or ‘extended pleasure’